 I recommend this product for anyone that is looking to improve these features, prevent injuries and/or relieve the suffering of joint degeneration and arthritic conditions.
 It is also an exceptional product for beautiful skin and a seemingly ageless appearance!

 Bone broth is the world’s best source of gelatin and collagen protein.
 Research has found that collagen protein found within gelatin strengthens the gut lining, reduces food sensitivities and effectively supports the integrity of the intestinal membrane.
 I will often recommend the Kettle and Fire pre-maid bone broth here

 Collagen is rich in the amino acids proline, glutamine and arginine which help to heal tears in the intestinal lining and support a strong gut lining.
 In addition these amino acids help the body to form beautiful skin, hair and nails.

 Bone broth is rich in sulfur, selenium and glycine which help with phase II liver detoxification.
 The better our liver is cleansing itself, in particular with phase II methods, the less toxins and free radicals will damage our skin.

 Bone broth is a great mineral source and contains a good amount of potassium, calcium and magnesium for healthy blood flow to nourish the skin.
 The collagen protein within the bone broth is the same protein used to make our joints and our skin.
 Using gelatin and collagen is one of the best ways to keep your joints and skin young and healthy.

-I put my clients on Organic Bone Broth Collagen protein in order to help them strengthen their joints, bones and improve their skin health.
+I put my clients on Bone Broth Collagen protein in order to help them strengthen their joints, bones and improve their skin health.
 If you are looking to attain beautiful skin than start using superfood nutrition that cleanses your body and provides you with the key building blocks for healthy collagen production.
-You can find this product in vanilla, chocolate or pure flavors.
+You can find this product in vanilla or chocolate flavors.